Skip to content

 if transfer_encoding in (b"binary", b"8bit", b"7bit"):

-writer = f
+writer = f_multi

 elif transfer_encoding == b"base64":

-writer = Base64Decoder(f)
+writer = Base64Decoder(f_multi)

 elif transfer_encoding == b"quoted-printable":

-writer = QuotedPrintableDecoder(f)
+writer = QuotedPrintableDecoder(f_multi)

 else: